 Hours: Mon-Fri & Sundays, 8:30 to 12:30 p.m.

-Villa Clara was another Jewish agrarian settlement set up by the philanthropist Baron de Hirsh — in fact the town is named after his wife, Clara.
-The town has almost 3,000 residents and the history museum has objects and paperwork that highlight the journey of the early Jewish settlers and their daily life.
+Villa Clara a small town in the middle of Entre Ríos province, was another Jewish agrarian settlement set up by the philanthropist Baron de Hirsh — in fact the town is named after his wife, Clara.
+Villa Clara town has only a couple of thousand residents.
+The small history museum has objects and paperwork that highlight the journey of the early Jewish settlers and their daily life.

 Beit Jabad Concordia (Orthodox Synagogue)